Travel on Point(s)

 Hilton's website makes it easy to track your certificates, even showing how you earned each certificate.

-In addition, every once in a while Hilton and Amex offer limited time promotions where you can earn a Hilton certificate if you spend a certain amount on your card.
+In addition to those options, every once in a while Hilton and Amex offer limited time promotions where you can earn a Hilton certificate if you spend a certain amount on your card.
 One of the last ones involved spending $8,000 on the Hilton Surpass card during a certain period of time.
 This was particularly good for those who were still working on the $15,000 spend since they were now spending towards two certificates!

 According to the terms & conditions, certificates typically post within 8-12 weeks from when you meet the spend.
 Likewise, the Hilton Aspire's anniversary certificate also is expected to post within 8-12 weeks.
 But usually, certificates post much sooner, as we break down in this post.